crichards17/3D-Fractal-Raytracer/README.md

 ### Ambient Occlusion

-The Mandlebulb shape itself was displaying well, but certainly missing some visual depth.Next on my list was to add ambient occlusion, which has the effect of adding contrast to nooks and crannies, as well as darkening portions of a shape that are further away from the camera.
+The Mandlebulb shape itself was displaying well, but certainly missing some visual depth.
+Next on my list was to add ambient occlusion, which has the effect of adding contrast to nooks and crannies, as well as darkening portions of a shape that are further away from the camera.
 The method I've opted for is to reference the number of marches the ray march takes to reach a given object fragment, with the resulting pixel color value returning as darker for those that required more marches.
 Because of the way that the distance estimation march works, this has the effect of darkening fragments that are further away, as well as fragments that are near other faces or features.
 This resulting effect can be seen in the below image.

 <img src="https://github.com/crichards17/BoxRayTracer/blob/main/Progression/Captures/03-25_Mandlebulb_Occluded.PNG?raw=true" height="300" name="Occluded Mandlebulb" style="display:block;">
 <br><br>